aruncs31s/BtechEC/ECT203-LCD/README.md

 2.**Give a brief description of keywords in Verilog**

 <p align="justify">

-Keywords are predefined non-escaped identifiers that are used to define the language constructs.
+*Keywords are predefined non-escaped identifiers that are used to define the language constructs.
 A Verilog HDL keyword preceded by an escape character is not interpreted as a keyword.
 All keywords are defined in lowercase.
-Therefore, you must be type them in lowercase in source files.
+Therefore, you must be type them in lowercase in source files.*

 </p>

-3. Reduce the expression f = ((AB)' + A' + AB)'
+3.**Reduce the expression f = ((AB)' + A' + AB)'**

 ![](https://github.com/aruncs31s/btech-ece-solved-quiestion-papers/blob/main/ECT203-LCD/Screenshot_20230118-154138.png?raw=true)